jestjs/jest/docs/Configuration.md

 ### `testRunner` [string]
 (default: `jasmine2`)

 This option allows use of a custom test runner.
 The default is jasmine2.
-Jest also ships with jasmine1 which can enabled by setting this option to `jasmine1`.
 A custom test runner can be provided by specifying a path to a test runner implementation.

 ### `testURL` [string]
 (default: `about:blank`)